 - Your head must be centered and facing forward.

-If you want to see examples of acceptable and unacceptable pictures, be sure to check our article with visual examples of passport photos.
+If you want to see examples of acceptable and unacceptable pictures, check our article with visual examples of passport photos.

 - You should wear everyday attire, avoiding uniforms or camouflage patterns.